keviinfoes/ZKRandao/README.md

 # ZKRandao
 A randao implementation for RNG (random number generator).
 ZK-snarks are used in the RNG proces, the ZK-snarks are NOT used for anonymity.
 This implementation uses the [ZoKrates](https://zokrates.github.io) toolbox for the ZK-snarks.
+This is a POC implementation and runs on the **testnet Ropsten**.

 *WARNING: for this POC we are using the G16 scheme for ZK-snarks which is subject to malleability.
 See [G16](http://zokrates.github.io/reference/proving_schemes.html#g16-malleability) for implications.*